THREE COCKTAILS WITH A STORY TO TELL

 Manhattan with a twist

-For a twist: instead of whiskey, try using some rum and pressed apple juice for a decadent little spin on an old favourite.
+For a twist: instead of whiskey, try using some rum and pressed apple juice for a decadent little spin on an old favorite.

 It is believed Petiot started mixing vodka and tomato juice for his American clients in Harry’s New York Bar, but it wasn’t until 1934 when Petiot moved to King Cole Bar at the St Regis Hotel in New York that the Bloody Mary really caught on.

-Named at first as the Red Snapper, it is believed that a Russian Prince ordered this savoury serve and asked for some extra spice, with Petiot selecting tabasco sauce as his ingredient of choice – completing the Bloody Mary recipe we know and love today.
+Named at first as the Red Snapper, it is believed that a Russian Prince ordered this savory serve and asked for some extra spice, with Petiot selecting Tabasco sauce as his ingredient of choice – completing the Bloody Mary recipe we know and love today.